1. Who we are

 11. Children

 The Service is not directed to children.
 We do not knowingly collect personal data from anyone under 16.
+The digital-services consent age set by Article 8 of the UK GDPR / EU GDPR is 13 in the United Kingdom (under section 9 of the Data Protection Act 2018) and varies between 13 and 16 across EEA states; we apply the higher age of 16 as a precaution across all jurisdictions.
+Account creation is in any event restricted to adults under our Terms of Service.
 If you believe a child has provided us with personal data, please contact us at the address above and we will take steps to delete it.

 12. Security